Let's Read Wheel of Time

 Did Robert Jordan really need to describe Rand and the Aiel departing Rhuidean in such detail?
 Let’s see…

 First, we’re with Egwene, who is reflecting on her dream activities during the night prior.
-First, she entered Amys’ dream, which is what the Wise One instructed her to attempt.
-But then she spied on Mat’s and Aviendha’s dreams, and tried unsuccessfully to get into Rand’s — activities that the Wise Ones would not condone.
+First, she had entered Amys’ dream, which is what a Wise One instructed her to attempt.
+So far so good.
+But then she had spied on Mat’s and Aviendha’s dreams as well.
+Uh-oh, naughty girl.
+She had even tried (unsuccessfully) to get into Rand’s dream.
+These are activities that the Wise Ones would not condone.
+In some ways, Egwene is a bigger gambler than Mat.

-Egwene meets Mat, who is busy sniggering over the fact that Rand has been ordering Moiraine around, and Moiraine has been taking it.
+Speaking of our lovable rogue, Egwene finds him busy sniggering over the fact that Rand has been ordering Moiraine around, and Moiraine has been taking it.
 Egwene can’t figure it out, but she doesn’t think it’s funny.
 She then frets over knowing what Aviendha dreamed about, but not being able to say or do anything to help.
 She can’t exactly confess to eavesdropping on the Aiel woman’s dreams, right?
 I guess life gets tough when you can’t keep your nose out of other people’s business.

 Was this chapter necessary?
 In the end, it could have been condensed down to “everyone departs Rhuidean and marches for Jangai Pass.”
 Jordan actually did use it for characterization, but given the punishing length of this series, perhaps it wouldn’t have killed him to throw in a little action as well.